bkbilly/dbus_notification/README.md

 ### Command-Line Interaction

-If you prefer a quick way to view information or control playback, you can potentially execute the dbus-notify script directly, though this doesn't support button actions.
+If you prefer a quick way to view information or control playback, you can potentially execute the dbus-notification script directly, though this doesn't support button actions.
 For more extensive programmatic control, I would recommend using the library within your Python code.

 ### Programmatic Control

-Import the DBusNotify class from your Python code:
+Import the DBusNotification class from your Python code:

 ```python
 def callback(notification_type, notification_id, reason):